Wednesday, 21 December 2011

 I promised some dear friends this weekend that I would discuss healing which is also related to what I have to say on motherhood.
 They have a friend who is ill and they wished to be reminded of how we can give healing to those we love.
 Healing is given always from the heart.
 It is from here your heart chakra radiates love.
 Ask for healing, imagine it and be grateful for the healing you have received and given.
 We can also send healing to our Earth itself.
 Source does not intend us to be victims on our planet, waiting to endure disaster or experience joy, depending on good or bad luck.
 We are encouraged to be Masters, creating a future of happiness and fulfilment based on our actions and thoughts.

-My poem below is a story about how a child heals his grandmother and illustrates this power of healing, which we all have within us.
+My illustration below is from a story about how a child heals his grandmother and illustrates this power of healing, which we all have within us.
 In this poem Father Christmas helps a little boy to realise the magic he has within him.
 It reminds us that motherhood extends beyond the parent and its child and is the process of caring for those who are in need of our support.
 Our ever-caring Mother Earth is also now in need of healing.
 When we are children we act irresponsibly because we know no better and we look to our parents for guidance.
 But we must now expand our sense of motherhood to the Mother of our Earth and act as adults in order to sustain a future for our children.
 This is the state of 'Oneness'.

 Our human mother once marvelled at us when we were first born.
 Yet our Great Mother – Gaia does this still.
 Remember from where we came and spare a thought for our Mother of our Earth.
 A Mother who loves us dearly, asks for nothing – yet gives us the ‘World’.